microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 One can use [`flaml.oai.Completion.create`](../reference/autogen/oai/completion#create) to perform inference.
 There are a number of benefits of using `flaml.oai.Completion.create` to perform inference.

 ### API unification

 `flaml.oai.Completion.create` is compatible with both `openai.Completion.create` and `openai.ChatCompletion.create`, and both OpenAI API and Azure OpenAI API.
 So models such as "text-davinci-003", "gpt-3.5-turbo" and "gpt-4" can share a common API.
 When only tuning the chat-based models, `flaml.oai.ChatCompletion` can be used.

+For local LLMs, one can spin up an endpoint using a package like [simple_ai_server](https://github.com/lhenault/simpleAI), and then use the same API to send a request.

 ### Caching